PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 20:10:01
+Last updated: 2024-04-02 20:10:34
-Random Quote: Gratitude is the fairest blossom which springs from the soul. - Henry K. Beecher
+Random Quote: Cleverness is not wisdom. - Euripides